rubenhortas/rubenhortas.github.io/_drafts/2023-07-28-hmv-principle-walkthrough.md

 As the `www-data` user is not very useful to us, we need to find a way to pivot to side-pivot to another, more useful, user.

-We find other users in this machinne.
+We find other users in this machine.

 ```
 $ cat /etc/passwd